uabrc/uabrc.github.io/docs/data_management/lts/interfaces.md

 ```

 <!-- markdownlint-disable MD046 -->
-!!! note
+!!! important

-    If you choose to test access using your credentials, the test may fail.
+    1. If you choose to test access using your credentials, the test may fail.
 Do not rely on the automatic test results, test access yourself by either creating a bucket or listing files from a existing bucket using the commands listed below.
+    2. To locate the appropriate "Path to GPG program" for Ubuntu and Mac operating systems, please use the command `which gpg`.
+The location may vary depending on your operating system.
 <!-- markdownlint-enable MD046 -->

 #### s3cmd Commands